 If you have always wondered what goes on inside a bumblebee nest then click on this page click here.

 Workers and queens can be intermediate (above) or pale (below left), males tend to be pale.
-There is also a dark form (right).
+There is also a dark form below right).
 Now found in just a few sites in England, and almost extinct, however it flourishes in New Zealand where they were introduced in 1885.
 Also has been found in Argentina since 1994, and may be causing the decline of the native B. dahlbomii.
-Prefers flower-rich areas, especially those with vetches, clover and nettle.
+Prefers flower-rich areas, especially those with vetches, clover, comfrey, knapweed, thistle, borage, viper's bugloss and nettle.
 Prefers to nest underground.
+Nests contain a maximum of 150 workers.
+Queens fly from May, workers from late May, and males and new queens from June.

 Body lengths, queen 22 mm, worker 16 mm, male 15 mm.
 Forewing lengths queen 18 mm, worker 13 mm, male 14 mm.